 The Session Results Overview section presents additional information in the following tabs:

-Warnings – list of errors and warnings encountered during the session execution.
-These errors and warnings are collected from the channels’ collected statistics, the agent’s browser’s logs and Nightwatch logs.
+- Notifications – list of errors and warnings encountered during the session execution.
+These errors and warnings are collected from the channels’ collected statistics, the browser’s console logs and Nightwatch logs.

-Media: Includes the screenshots that were taken during the session execution and other media files if collected (such as audio recording, if configured).
+- Media – includes the screenshots that were taken during the session execution and other media files if collected (such as a failure screenshot taken automatically whenever possible)

 Channels – Channels’ details